Sorting fact, disinformation after Russian attack on Ukraine

 SATELLITE IMAGERY

-— Russian troops advanced slowly on Kyiv from the north.
-A vast convoy of armored vehicles, tanks, artillery and support vehicles was 17 miles (25 kilometers) from the center of the city and stretched for 40 miles, according to satellite imagery from Maxar Technologies.
+— A convoy of armored Russian vehicles, tanks, artillery and support was 25 kilometers (17 miles) from the center of Kyiv early Tuesday morning and stretched about 65 kilometers (40 miles), according to satellite imagery from Maxar Technologies.
+A U.S. defense official told the AP later in the day the convoy’s movements appeared to be paused.
+The official spoke on the condition of anonymity because they weren’t authorized to speak publicly.

-— The latest Maxar photos also showed deployments of ground forces and ground attack helicopter units in southern Belarus.
+— Ukrainian authorities say Russian forces have blocked a major port on the Black Sea.
+Ihor Kolyhayev, the mayor of the port of Kherson located on the estuary of the Dnieper River, said Tuesday that it has been sealed by the Russian troops.
+Kolyhayev’s statement confirms Monday’s Russian military claim that it has sealed the city while pressing its offensive in the south.

+— Kharkiv authorities say the administration headquarters in the city center came under Russian shelling.
+Images posted online showed the building’s facade and interior badly damaged by a powerful explosion that also blew up part of its roof.
+The state emergencies agency said that attack wounded six people, including a child.
+The day before, authorities said at least 11 people were killed and scores of others were wounded in shelling of the city.

 ANNOUNCED BY RUSSIAN AUTHORITIES